Office of the President » Strategic Plan » Comprehensive Plan

 Defining the Future: The UT System Strategic Plan, 2012-2017

-The University of Tennessee System, comprised of four campuses and two institutes, has been educating the state’s citizenry since its founding in 1794 and is a critical part of Tennessee’s leadership, workforce, economic development, health and well-being.
-The UT System has a presence in each of Tennessee’s 95 counties and has sent more than 320,000 alumni to live, work in and contribute to our state, nation and world.
+The University of Tennessee System, comprised of four campuses and two institutes, has been educating Tennessean since its founding in 1794 and is a critical part of the state’s leadership, workforce, economic development, health and well-being.
+The UT System has a presence in each of Tennessee’s 95 counties and has sent more than 365,000 alumni to live, work in and contribute to the state, nation and world.

 Dr. Joe DiPietro became the 25th UT President in January 2011.
 Under his leadership, the System Administration launched a Strategic Planning process to strengthen and advance the UT System’s stature as a “best-in-class” system dedicated to its purpose to “Educate, Discover and Connect.”
 This collaborative project engaged UT’s campuses, institutes, System Administration, Board of Trustees and multiple constituencies in a new planning process following the System’s last Strategic Plan of 2006.

-The UT System Administrationʼs Strategic Plan comes at a pivotal time for higher education in the United States and in Tennessee.
-Ambitious national and state agendas are driving bold efforts to raise enrollment and graduation rates, ensure student achievement and success, expand economic and workforce development and respond to the urgent challenges and opportunities of globalization.
-Across the nation, higher educationʼs strategic challenges are widespread as the U.S attempts to maintain its preeminent status in global postsecondary education.
-Tennessee has taken the national spotlight in educational reform through its successful “Race to the Top” initiatives and its master plan, “The Public Agenda for Tennessee Higher Education, 2010 – 2015.”
-This new “public agenda” for higher education establishes a direct link between the stateʼs economic development and its educational system, with the overarching goal for Tennessee to meet the projected national average in educational attainment by 2025.
+Higher education’s strategic challenges are widespread as the US attempts to maintain its preeminent status in global postsecondary education.
+Tennessee has taken the national spotlight in education reform through its successful “Race to the Top” initiatives and its master plan, “The Public Agenda for Tennessee Higher Education, 2010 – 2015.”
+This new “public agenda” for higher education establishes a direct link between the state’s economic development and its educational system, with the overarching goal for Tennessee to meet the projected national average in educational attainment by 2025.

 Directed by the President, led by a Steering Committee and with close involvement of the Board of Trustees and UT campuses and institutes, the Strategic Plan also responds to objectives of the Complete College Tennessee Act (CCTA), a comprehensive reform program enacted by the state legislature in 2010.
 CCTA seeks to transform public higher education through changes in academic, fiscal and administrative policies at state and institutional levels.
 These reforms center on the need for more Tennesseans to be better educated and trained, while acknowledging the state's diminished fiscal capacity to support higher education.

-Historically, the state’s public higher education institutions have been funded largely on enrollment.
+Historically, funding for the state’s public higher education institutions has been based largely on enrollment.
 CCTA initiated a new outcomes-based funding formula that places greater emphasis on retention and graduation and recognizes research activity with regional and national relevance.
 The public agenda establishes a goal of 26,000 additional undergraduates by 2015 and, in response to national goals, a sustained rate of growth to produce 210,000 additional degrees by 2025.
 It also calls on higher education to collaborate with industry, government and communities to build Tennessee’s future.

-Importantly, the Strategic Plan also distinguishes and leverages the UT System’s comprehensive portfolio and its educational, research and outreach assets geared to the diversity of the state through campuses and institutes.
-All focused on a “best-in-class” university system, these multiple components produce considerable benefits for the citizens of Tennessee.
+The Strategic Plan also distinguishes and leverages the UT System’s comprehensive portfolio and its educational, research and outreach assets geared to the diversity of the state through campuses and institutes.
+All focused on a “best-in-class” university system, these multiple components produce considerable benefits for Tennesseans.

-- The Memphis‐based, statewide University of Tennessee Health Science Center (UTHSC)
+- The statewide, academic health system, University of Tennessee Health Science Center

 - The statewide Institute of Agriculture and Institute for Public Service